 Researchers in Georgia Tech's Center for Behavior Imaging have developed two new technological tools that automatically measure relevant behaviors of children, and promise to have significant impact on the understanding of behavioral disorders such as autism.

 One of the tools - a system that uses special gaze-tracking glasses and facial-analysis software to identify when a child makes eye contact with the glasses-wearer - was created by combining two existing technologies to develop a novel capability of automatic detection of eye contact.
 The other is a wearable system that uses accelerometers to monitor and categorize problem behaviors in children with behavioral disorders.

 Both technologies already are being deployed in the Center for Behavior Imaging's (CBI) ongoing work to apply computational methods to screening, measurement and understanding of autism and other behavioral disorders.

+Children at risk for autism often display distinct behavioral markers from a very young age.
 One such marker is a reluctance to make frequent or prolonged eye contact with other people.
 Discovering an automated way to detect this and other telltale behavioral markers would be a significant step toward scaling autism screening up to much larger populations than are currently reached.
-This is one goal of the five-year, $10 million "Expeditions" project, funded in fall 2010 by the National Science Foundation under principal investigator and CBI Director Jim Rehg, also a professor in Georgia Tech's School of Interactive Computing.
+This is one goal of the five-year, $10 million "Expeditions" project, funded in the fall of 2010 by the National Science Foundation under principal investigator and CBI Director Jim Rehg, also a professor in Georgia Tech's School of Interactive Computing.